 Fees will not be adjusted for partial participation

-A 2023-24 Basketball BC Athlete Membership is required for participation in a Basketball BC program or event.
-A membership fee of $20 + GST will be added to the registration if required.
+Basketball BC programs require a Basketball BC Athlete Membership.
+The membership provides liability and participant accident insurance coverage for the athlete when participating in a Basketball BC program.
+The membership fee will be added to the program registration if required.

 PROGRAM REGISTRATIONS: ONLINE ONLY BY INVITATION (registration/payment information will be emailed to the selected athletes and their parents)